razvancornita/ATM-Machine/README.md

 * POST - for authenticating, depositing and withdrawing money

 Check the file "Business Analyisis.txt" for detailed descriptions of each method, along with their restrictions.
 The file can be found here: https://github.com/razvancornita/ATM-Machine/blob/main/Business%20Analysis.txt

+Future improvements:
+- migrate from JdbcTemplate to JPA & Hibernate
+- handle exceptions gracefully
+- handle requests in parallel